Shivamjha12/ElevatorSystem_lld_api/Readme.md

 Method: GET

 This endpoint opens/close the door of a specific elevator.
 It takes the elevator ID as a parameter and string(open or close ) and according to string passed it updates the elevator's door status.

-### 9. Check Elevator Direction

-URL: `/api/elevator/direction/<int:elevator_id>/`
-Method: GET

-This endpoint check the direction of a specific elevator.
-It takes the elevator ID as a parameter and return the status dict, where one of value is direction.